Local candidates begin filing

 District Attorney Sarah Kirkman, of Statesville, filed for her fourth term as District Attorney for Alexander and Iredell counties at the State Board of Elections in Raleigh on Monday, Dec.
 2.

 Mark Hollo, of Conover, formerly of Taylorsville, has filed to run for N.C.
-State Senate for Catawba and Alexander counties in District 42.
+State Senate to represent Catawba and Alexander counties in District 42.

 Jeffrey Elmore, of North Wilkesboro, has filed for re-election to N.C.
 State House in District 94, which includes Alexander.